L.I.T. Guide to Okinawa: Introduction / 10 things to know before you go

 Are you currently researching a possible trip to Okinawa, Japan?
 Okinawa has been slowly getting the attention of people all over the world.
 You’ve probably read an article or two about the great number of centenarians (people over the age of 100) living in Ogimi Village.
 Maybe you saw the documentary Happy, where Okinawa is mentioned as one of the happiest places on earth.
 Maybe you spotted the turquoise beaches on a certain Facebook video or a photo on Instagram (was it mine?).

-After living in Okinawa for almost 6 years, I’ve decided to put some of my knowledge into one place.
+After living in Okinawa for 6 years, I’ve decided to put some of my knowledge into one place.
 I want to help those moving to Okinawa, as well as those planning on visiting this amazing island.
 “L.I.T.
 Guide to Okinawa” will be a series of blogposts where I will share: a bit of history, lots of tips, an itinerary, must do’s, must eat, and so much more!!